Why Picasso’s Guernica Will Always Matter

 Why Will Picasso’s Guernica Always Matter?

 It’s a cry of rage against the horrors of modern warfare, a work of art that prophetically envisioned the carnage of the modern world.
 Technology and brutal efficiency all reside in that evil-eye electric lightbulb hovering at the painting’s apex.
 Picasso foretold the fracturing of countless lives on all sides of war.
-Not just in London, Rotterdam, or Warsaw, but also Berlin, Dresden, Tokyo, Hiroshima, and Nagasaki.
+Not just in London, Rotterdam, or Warsaw, but also Berlin, Dresden, the Middle East, Tokyo, Hiroshima, and Nagasaki.
 Throughout the twentieth century and into the twenty-first, we’ve seen that screaming mother and her dead child too many times (as well as the ineffectual bull, the male symbol so potent in many of Picasso’s works, here reduced to a dumbstruck bystander).

 Guernica continues to be the icon of a world steeped in violence, whether it’s napalm dropped by B-52s on the people of Vietnam or the callous acts of terrorism that’s shattering so many lives in the world today.

 There’s nothing mysterious about why a tapestry based on Guernica at the United Nations was hidden behind a curtain when Colin Powell gave a speech pitching the invasion of Iraq.
 We want our shock and awe to be abstract, just words.
-But words have consequences, and we see this in the news every day: in the indiscriminate deaths in Syria, in extremist attacks around the world… Paris, Nice, Ouagadougou, Beirut, Jakarta, Panakhot, Brussels, Garissa University, and in reprisal attacks on Raqqua, Sana, Waziristan… & the list goes on and on of largely ignored news of killings.
+But words have consequences, and we see this in the news every day: in the indiscriminate deaths in Syria, in extremist attacks around the world… Paris, Nice, Ouagadougou, Beirut, Jakarta, Panakhot, Brussels, Garissa University, and in reprisal attacks on Raqqua, Sana, Waziristan… And the list goes on and on of largely ignored news of killings.
 Where is their Guernica?

 It’s hard to call Picasso’s painting political when its subject is such a pervasive constant of our time.
 It’s realism.
 Within those stark, cracked images of fear and grief is a command: that we actually see the results of violence, especially those acts we might otherwise ignore.